Tiffilore/advent-of-code/2020/day15/README.md

 I solved this puzzle without recursion to keep the stack minimal.
 With simple recursion, solving the second part exceeded the stack's capacity.
 I did not memorize all turns and corresponding spoken numbers, but for each spoken number only the last turn it was spoken.
 Still, the list of memorized spoken numbers is large.

-To illustrate the growth in memory and thus execution time, I wrote a program to gather statistic data about
+To look at the growth in memory and thus execution time, I wrote a predicate to gather statistic data: `export_statistics(Stops, File_out)`.

-predicate:
+`Stops` is a list of numbers.
+For each number in this list, it proves the predicate `solution/3`  with the my puzzle input `[0,3,1,6,7,5]` as start sequence.
+It then writes the number, the  solution, the number of memorized spoken words and the execution time into the file named
+`File_out`.

 ```prolog